opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The function computes and returns the optimal new camera matrix based on the free scaling parameter.
 By varying  this parameter, you may retrieve only sensible pixels ``alpha=0`` , keep all the original image pixels if there is valuable information in the corners ``alpha=1`` , or get something in between.
 When ``alpha>0`` , the undistortion result is likely to have some black pixels corresponding to "virtual" pixels outside of the captured distorted image.
 The original camera matrix, distortion coefficients, the computed new camera matrix, and ``newImageSize`` should be passed to
-:ocv:func:`InitUndistortRectifyMap` to produce the maps for :ocv:func:`Remap` .
+:ocv:func:`initUndistortRectifyMap` to produce the maps for :ocv:func:`remap` .